Join

 Join Type Type of join to perform.

-Columns to Join On Names of the columns with matching values used to perform the join.
-Specify the column name in the first table and the second table.
+Columns to Join On Names of the columns with values used to perform the join.
+Specify a column name for the Input 1 (Left) and the Input 2 (Right) properties.
 You can enter column names or select columns from preview data.

 Columns can have identical or unique names.